dotnet/BenchmarkDotNet/DEVELOPING.md

 ### Branches
-Please, use the `develop` branch for developing.
-The `master` branch should correspond the latest NuGet package of the library.
+Please, use the `master` branch for developing.
+The `stable` branch should correspond the latest NuGet package of the library.

 ### New project files